codesharedot/quantum-resistant-ledger-price/README.md

-# okb price
+# bitforex-token price

-Gets the okb price with Python (from JSON).
+Gets the bitforex-token price with Python (from JSON).

 https://pythonbasics.org